 Students will acquire experience and knowledge of Computer Aided Drafting & Design (CADD).
 CADD is the use of computer technology for drawing and designs (2D and 3D) that is used by professionals in a variety of technological fields.
 In addition, students learn how to access the Control System, a device that regulates or directs other behaviors of other devices.
 Students also focus on Robotics, programming, and engineering design.

 There are are a variety of opportunities and events that expose students to the real world of Engineering.
 Students will have an opportunity to visit the SMUD (Sacramento Municipal Utilities District) hedge training facility where line workers and technicians are trained in their apprenticeship program.
 Additionally, students will be able to view a fully operational electric facility at Roseville Electric.

-In ESEA, students will have plenty opportunities to do projects such as launching rockets, presentations about hydraulic, and learning in a classroom where they can use computers every day to complete assignments and lessons.
+In ECD, students will have plenty opportunities to do projects such as launching rockets, presentations about hydraulics, and learning in a classroom where they can use computers to complete assignments and lessons.